SJtoday City Guide Live Banner

 The Last Round Tavern, 354 E. Santa Clara St.

 Father and son team Danny + Caleb Orozco began serving sandwiches out of their shop Genuine Heros.
-They then expanded to a pizza joint with slow-braised and roasted meats, homemade sauces, and tavern-style, sourdough pizza.
+They expanded their family business to include this pizza joint with slow-braised and roasted meats, homemade sauces, and tavern-style, sourdough pizza.

 The Pizza Box, 148 S. Jackson Ave.

-This San Jose community staple is known for its ginormous 24-inch King King pizza + 26-inch Uncle Sam.
-Also look for specialty combos like Hawaiian, Veggie, All-Meat, and Bullfighter — made with pepperoni, chorizo, and jalapeño.
+This community staple is known for its ginormous 24-inch King King pizza + 26-inch Uncle Sam.
+Also look for specialty combos like Hawaiian, veggie, all-meat, and the Bullfighter — made with pepperoni, chorizo, and jalapeño.

 High Five Pizza, 171 Branham Ln.

 Established in 1989, this pizza + sports bar has been family-owned and operated from the beginning.
-Along with serving pie combos like taco, BLT, and Thai chicken, they also serve BBQ toppings on Wednesdays, 5-9 p.m.
+Along with serving pie combos like taco, BLT, and Thai chicken, it also serves BBQ on Wednesdays, 5-9 p.m.

 Someone holds a slice of roasted squash and kale pesto pizza with mozzarella and goat’s milk cheese.